pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

   .catch(positionError);
 ```

+The location API is still based on **callbacks**.
+But you can convert that to promise based one as shown above.

 Pay attention to the deterministic nature of the last 3 lines above.
 It shows what can you expect without taking too much of cognitive load.

 ## Promises vs Callbacks?